 It’s important to know which offers you qualify for before you begin the application process.
 This is because your credit score can be negatively affected by applying for credit cards you’re not approved for.

 Every time you apply for a line of credit — be it secured, unsecured, or even a personal loan — a hard inquiry is made to your credit report.
 An inquiry is the vetting process by a lender reviewing your credit history to determine approval.

 The following issuers approve people with bad credit:

-Credit One Bank offers many cards for bad credit with cash back rewards.
+Credit One Bank offers many unsecured cards for bad credit that provide cash back rewards.
 Depending on your credit score, you may not have to pay an annual fee.
-Additionally, Credit One cardholders enjoy free credit score tracking and automatic reviews for credit line increase opportunities.
+Additionally, Credit One cardholders enjoy free credit score tracking and automatic reviews for credit line increases.

 The following issuers generally do not approve people with bad credit:

 · American Express (Amex)